muchyesdawg/notes/pages/box2d.md

 - b2vec2
 	- box2d vector 2 component
 - bodies
-	- bodies are the backbone for fixtures
+	- bodies are the backbone for fixtures/shapes
+	- are a point that fixture(shape of an entity) moves with